aruneliyapra/TackleSupplyExams/README.md

 Read works.txt also

-⁠⁠⁠first
+#For those who wish to help but don't want git
+⁠
+	you can sent email to me haroldgomez40@gmail.com I will sent you password.You can log into this acount and commit changes. please don't destroy this lives at stake here!!!

+⁠⁠first
 		create a github account
-fork the repository A button will be there
+		fork the repository

-cd to a convinient directory
+		"A button will be there to fork" cd to a convinient directory

 #try to use ubuntu
 from your account
 use the clone link

 ```javascript
 git clone http://yourlinklinklinllink
 ```
-go inside the directory which is  a repo
+go inside the directory where the repo locates

 ```javascript
 cd TackleSupplyExams
 ```

-use sublime to open the TackleSupplyExams folders
+use sublime to open the TackleSupplyExams folders it's easy

 add Answers